 How you look at art can make a world of difference.

-Things don’t add up, though.
-Your perception keeps shifting, refuting what is actually there—flat paint on canvases.
+Depending on where you stand in relation to the works, your perception shifts, refutes what is actually there—flat paint on canvases.
 Those simple geometries may not be so clearly defined after all.
 They break apart and reform, take on new configurations by combining with neighboring shapes.
 The longer you look, the more shapes appear to fold, tilting forward one moment and dropping back the next.
 Even the squiggly lines shift.
 At a distance, they look drawn freely on black backgrounds, but up close, they become highly considered knockouts, threading bright backgrounds through and pushing the blackness behind.

-Seeing is believing.
-So, if you’re looking to understand, consider this: Much of what you believe to be true comes from your eyes whispering lies to your brain.
+Well, seeing is believing, isn’t it?
+So, if you’re looking to understand, consider the fact that much of what you believe to be true comes through eyes whispering lies to your brain.

 Either Here or There